reactiveui/website/reactiveui/docs/handbook/commands/canceling.md

         // Create a command for bindings to execute the asynchronous operation
         // This can be skipped if you don't need to bind to the command and just want to execute it
         // i.e. var disposable = DoSomethingCommand.Execute().TakeUntil(this.CancelCommand).Subscribe();
-        // This will execute the command and cancel it when the `CancelCommand` is executed but can also be cancelled by disposing the disposable this.CancelableCommand = ReactiveCommand
+        // This will execute the command and cancel it when the `CancelCommand` is executed but can also be canceled by disposing the disposable this.CancelableCommand = ReactiveCommand
             .CreateFromObservable(
                 () => DoSomethingCommand.Execute()